 2021 June Update Summary

 Ain’t that a lot?
 No longer restricted to dedicated CS GO non prime servers for competitive matches, the average player might find it more beneficial to turn to Prime status.
-The underdogs of CSGO world will now have it harder to advance in the game’s world, but hopefully it will result in a safer environment for everyone to play.
+The underdogs of CSGO world will now have it harder to advance in the game’s structure, but hopefully it will result in a safer environment for everyone to play.

 Any other observations you have considering the new matchmaking system?
 Any predictions about the future of the skin market?
 The comments are yours, we’d love to hear what you think about it.